Step 6: Part Specifications #

-Goal: Define product specifications and link test limits to them.
+Goal: Define part specifications and link test limits to them.

 What You'll Build #

-A product specification that documents your device and provides traceability for test limits.
+A part specification that documents your device and provides traceability for test limits.

 Project Structure #